BWeng20/jSVG/README.md

 #### Clipping

 Some SVG may use clip-paths to "cut" away parts for the shapes.
-Java2Ds "clip" doesn't support anti-aliasing for that (the so-called "soft clipping").
+Java2Ds "clip" doesn't support antialiasing for that (the so-called "soft clipping").
 The clip-edges will get jagged.

 The image below shows a rendered circle on the left and the result of a clip-path with the same circle on the right.